- Police Department

 Please click the appropriate choice below to ensure that we have emergency contact information on file for your business or residence in the event of an after hours alarm or emergency.
 You can also click to read the city ordinance regarding alarm license requirements, provisions & false alarms.
 NOTE: All businesses should complete a form annually, regardless of whether there is an alarm system or not.
 Residences are only required to complete a form annually if there is an alarm system.

-If you have any questions regarding either of these forms, please contact our administrative office at 608-824-7305 or email.
+If you have any questions regarding either of these forms, please contact Brittney at 608-824-7361 or send an email to AlarmLicense@cityofmiddleton.us.

 7.14 EMERGENCY ALARM LICENSE